 Not only will appreciating your remote workers make their day a little easier, but it will also help you to establish that you care from them.

 A recent study pointed out that managers with previous experience of leading a virtual team will show better success when doing it again.

 Even though if you are a novice to managing virtual teams, having the right leadership qualities will help you gain some traction over it:

 It might be frustrating to know that you can’t control the team or circumstances but always be respectful towards the virtual team members.
 Also, don’t leave empathy far behind.

 Encourage open communication practices

-Once you’ve established trust among yourself and your team, it’s essential to encourage open dialogues.
-A good practice is to ask before any meeting a candid question about their day so far.
+Once you’ve established and built trust among your dispersed team, it’s essential to encourage open dialogues.
+A good practice is to ask before any virtual meeting an open icebreaker question about their day so far.

-Perhaps the more important of them all.
-Be there to guide the team members through any difficulties.
-You might be working remotely, but it’s your job to be present.
+It is perhaps the more important of them all.
+Be there to guide the remote team members through any difficulties.
+You might be doing remote work, but it’s your job to be present.